verbb/formie/packages/docs/browser/behavior/manual-initialization.md

 });
 ```

-You can also initialize only part of the page:
+You can also initialise only part of the page:

 ```ts
 import { formie } from '@verbb/formie-browser';